Distributed Generation (DG)

 Depending on the size of the installation, you will be charged at the applicable interconnect rate.
 For more information on interconnection rates, please see the distributed generation interconnection rates page.

-***Please note, fees do not post to the account until a new billing cycle occurs.
-Members logging into SmartHub will not see the fees posted to the account until a new bill is generated***
+*Note: Fees do not post to the account until a new billing cycle occurs.
+Members logging in to their account will not see the fees posted to the account until a new bill is generated.